Where do middle-class people with a vague sense of guilt about the environment go at the weekend? They go glamping.

 Most glamping has a huge dose of quirkiness.
 As more and more glamping options have appeared, it’s become harder to find the unique and unusual.
 Once you’ve stayed in a yurt with Moroccan lamps and Afghan rugs, why would you do it again?

 And what about the people who provide the glamping accommodation – why are there now so many of them?
 Depending on your level of cynicism, they may be responding to demand, or diversifying so that they can keep the family farm going.
 Or they may have found a way to make £100 a night by putting curtains up in a horsebox.
+We realised that for any people it doesnt matter where they are as long as they are together, so we wrote a guide for Camping Date Ideas to make it easier.

 The glamping aesthetic